-This film is set in the near future where Earth is dying and will eventually become uninhabitable.
+Nolan’s ninth feature film, Interstellar, is a stunning effort.
+Like his other films, it explores time, human nature, memory and identity.
+It’s set in the near future where Earth is dying and will eventually become uninhabitable.
 The fate of humanity lies in the hands of former astronaut Cooper (Matthew McConaughey), and scientists Brand (Anne Hathaway), and Doyle (Wes Bentley).
 They embark on inter-dimensional space travel through a wormhole, in order to find human civilisation a new home.

-It features some very elaborate scientific ideas that do partially distract from the storytelling.
+It features very elaborate scientific ideas that do partially distract from the storytelling.
 There are lengthy scenes where the characters talk about complicated physics and theoretical ideas, which the audience are supposed to try and understand.
-However, the film’s extravagant scientific concepts do not negate the film’s other focus, which is the relationship between a father and his daughter.
+However, the film’s scientific concepts never take away the film’s main focus, which is the relationship between a father and his daughter.

 Cooper’s relationship with his young daughter Murph (Jessica Chastain/Mackenzie Foy), who believes her room is haunted by a ‘ghost’, is central to the plot.
 As a result of Earth’s impending downfall, Cooper has to push his family aside.
 Guided by his former colleague Professor Brand (Michael Caine), Cooper makes the ultimate sacrifice and ventures into space, uncertain when or even if he will ever see his family again.

-Even though I call the film a spectacle, it doesn’t contain as much action and thrills as a typical Hollywood blockbuster.
-Interstellar is more of a thought-provoking space adventure that offers different interpretations.
-Also, it needs to be viewed without spoilers, as there are a few surprises that would not be half as enticing if they were expected.
+Viewers will root for Cooper, who’s an engaging lead and anchors the narrative with emotional resonance.
+Even though the film is a spectacle, it doesn’t contain as much action and thrills as a typical Hollywood blockbuster.
+Interstellar is more of a thought-provoking space adventure, open to interpretation.
+Also, it needs to be viewed without spoilers, as there are a fair few surprises.

-Although a visually and conceptually ambitious film, Interstellar is one of Nolan’s more flawed films.
-This is mainly due to the fact that a profound interest in science is required to fully understand the film’s concepts, which are all based on the theories of the physicist, Kip Thorne.
+Although it’s a visually and conceptually ambitious film, Interstellar isn’t without its flaws.
+A profound interest in science is required to fully understand its concepts, which are based on the theories of the physicist, Kip Thorne.
 He was actually a consultant for the film to assist in the accurate depictions of the wormholes.

 Quoted: “Mankind was born on Earth.
 It was never meant to die here.”